 - To collapse or expand a certain section, click on the collapse icon to the left of the section name.
 You can also minimize and maximize all sections at once by right-clicking on the section name and choosing Collapse All or Expand All.

-You can also access these settings by choosing Slide Sorter under the VIEW tab.
+As well, you can access these settings by choosing Slide Sorter under the VIEW tab.

 2. Use the Outline View

-One more way to structure a PowerPoint presentation in the editing mode is to use Outline View.
+One other way to structure a PowerPoint presentation in the editing mode is to use Outline View.
 You can choose it from the VIEW tab.

-This view doesn’t display sections, but it shows you the title and main text of each slide, which can give you a quick overview of the presentation contents.
-Here you can go through all the text and instantly edit it.
+This view doesn’t display sections, but it shows the title and main text of each slide, which can give you a quick overview of the presentation contents.
+Here you can go through the entire text and edit it instantly.
 You can also work with text (on the left) and slides (on the right) simultaneously, as the latter is shown on the right side of your screen.